The Tin Drum-1979

 Years later, during the 1980s, Salvador falls madly in love with Federico (Leonardo Sbaraglia), and the pair share a passionate love affair that deteriorates at the end of the decade.

-In present times, Federico re-emerges and tracks down Salvador.
+In the present day, Federico reemerges and tracks down Salvador.
 They reconnect, sharing drinks and memories, nearly reigniting their passion.
 Federico is now married to a woman and raising kids in Argentina, but the powerful memories resurface, and the men flirt and gaze at one another longingly.

 The film utterly belongs to Banderas.
 The actor has charisma in many other roles, but Salvador might be his crowning achievement.

-It’s such a personal role and written specifically for the actor by Almodóvar.
-He possesses the ability to grasp the viewer into his clutches and never let go.
+It’s such a personal role and was written specifically for the actor by Almodóvar.
+He possesses the ability to grasp the viewer in his clutches and never let go.

-From the agonizing pain he experiences daily causing him to choke for no reason to his inability to fulfill his now elderly mother’s dying wish to die in her village after accusing him of never loving her, we empathize with him every step of the way.
+From the agonizing pain he experiences daily, causing him to choke for no reason, to his inability to fulfill his now elderly mother’s dying wish to die in her village after accusing him of never loving her, we empathize with him every step of the way.

-His sexuality discovered and revealed at a young age, Salvador’s longing, and unfulfilled passion are the most intricate and nuanced aspects of the film.
-As the laborer draws a picture of Salvador, which he rediscovers later, there is unspoken passion between the youngsters.
+His sexuality was discovered and revealed at a young age.
+Salvador’s longing and unfulfilled passion are the most intricate and nuanced aspects of the film.

 In later years, his assistant nudges him to look the laborer up via Google, to see where he is, perhaps reconnecting.
-Salvador refuses, sinking in regret of what might have been.
+Salvador refuses, sinking into regret of what might have been.

 To build on this, his fling with Federico as a young man, shown via flashbacks, is powerful.
-The scene when a teary Federico, during present times, sits in a theater weeping while watching Salvador’s play, is a testament to his love for the man.
+The scene, in which a teary Federico, in present times, sits in a theater weeping while watching Salvador’s play, is a testament to his love for the man.

-The unknown is why the relationship failed and Federico gave up men and succumbed to a traditional relationship, but we can only guess Salvador might not have been able to commit.
-When the men spend an evening together capped off with a passionate kiss but nothing more, we realize how they could have built a wonderful life together.
+The unknown is why the relationship failed, and Federico gave up on men and succumbed to a traditional relationship.
+However, we can only guess that Salvador might not have been able to commit.

 Props to Sbaraglia for a tremendous performance in a small role.

-Assuredly, Pain and Glory were patterned after 8 1/2, a 1963 masterpiece penned and directed by Federico Fellini.
 The themes of regret, writer’s block, and memories come into play throughout both films.
 Almodóvar even names Salvador’s lover Federico, an obvious tribute to the famous director, known for infusing stylistic touches and non-linear stories.

-Like most of Almodóvar’s other projects, Pain and Glory celebrates vibrant colors, sexuality, and passion in its themes.
-Set in Madrid, the film has a zesty, cultured Spanish flair with blues, greens, and oranges.
+Like most of Almodóvar’s other projects, Pain and Glory explores themes of vibrant colors, sexuality, and passion.
+Set in Madrid, the film boasts a zesty, cultured Spanish flair, characterized by blues, greens, and oranges.

-Even though the overarching theme is loss, pain, and missed opportunities, the film is still stacked with rich energy and pizzazz.
-For those with a fondness for acting, cinema, or creativity there is enough to satisfy.
+Even though the overarching theme is loss, pain, and missed opportunities, the film remains rich in energy and pizzazz.
+For those with a fondness for acting, cinema, or creativity, there is enough to satisfy.

-After decades in the spotlight crafting film after film with resounding results, Pain and Glory (2019) may be the cream of the crop for the Spanish director.
+After decades in the spotlight, crafting film after film with resounding results, Pain and Glory (2019) may be the cream of the crop for the Spanish director.

 Thanks in large part to the tremendous efforts of a legendary actor, the experience will please fans of the directors and anyone with a taste for a film about zest for life, unfulfilled pleasures, and new experiences.